-- > You have the option to continue group legal coverage by contacting Hyatt Legal Plans at (800) 821-6400. - > You must contact Hyatt within 30 days of the date your coverage ends. - > You can continue the Plan for an additional 12 months of coverage if the premiums for the 12 month period are paid in advance. - > You can continue your coverage for an additional 12 months by paying the full balance of premiums upfront to Hyatt Legal for the number of months, not to exceed 12 months, that you would like to retain the MetLaw Legal Plan coverage.
+- > You have the option to continue group legal coverage by contacting MetLife Legal Plans at (800) 821-6400. - > You must contact MetLife Legal Plans within 30 days of the date your coverage ends. - You can continue your coverage for an additional 12 months by paying the full balance of premiums upfront to MetLife Legal for the number of months, not to exceed 12 months, for which you would like to retain the MetLife Legal Plans coverage.